Self-custodial wallets for AI agents

 Elytro lets AI agents safely execute Ethereum transactions through a self-custodial smart-contract wallet with on-chain policy controls.

-Best with Claude Opus 4.5+, GPT-5.3-Codex+, or Gemini 3.1 Pro.
-As of Mar 2026.
+Best with Claude Opus 4.5+ (Claude Code/Dispatch supported), GPT-5.3-Codex+, or Gemini 3.1 Pro.
+As of Apr 2026.

 Your questions answered

-Elytro CLI works best with higher-capability models that handle multi-step tool use and on-chain reasoning.
-As of March 2026, we recommend Claude Opus 4.6, Claude Opus 4.5, GPT-5.4, GPT-5.3-Codex, or Gemini 3.1 Pro.
+Anything that can follow multi-step instructions and run tools helps.
+As of April 2026, we’ve had the smoothest results with Claude Opus 4.6, Claude Opus 4.5, GPT-5.4, GPT-5.3-Codex, and Gemini 3.1 Pro.

 Vitalik Buterin